An ordering for the strength of functional dependence

-Third, as studied in \cite{Figalli-2025}, convexity is essential for information monotonicity and, in particular, for the zero-independence and max-functionality property of dependence measures.
-It is straightforward to verify that minimal and maximal elements in conditional convex order characterize zero-independence and max-functionality: \(Y\) and \(\XX\) are independent if and only if, for all \(v\in (0,1)\), \(P(Y\geq q_Y(v) \mid \XX)\) is a.s. constant and thus minimal in convex order.
-Similarly, \(Y\) perfectly depends on \(\XX\) if and only if, for all \(v\in (0,1)\), \(P(Y\geq q_Y(v) \mid \XX)\) attains a.s. values in \(\{0,1\}\) and thus is maximal in convex order within the class of \([0,1]\)-valued random variables with mean \(P(Y\geq q_Y(v))\).
-More generally, the conditional convex order allows a simple interpretation: little/large variability of the conditional probabilities \(P(Y\geq q_Y(v) \mid \XX)\) in convex order indicates low/strong dependence of \(Y\) on \(\XX\)---with the extreme cases of independence and perfect dependence discussed before.
+Third, as studied in \cite{Figalli-2025}, convexity is essential for information monotonicity and, in particular, for zero-independence and max-functionality of dependence measures.
+It is straightforward to verify that minimal and maximal elements in conditional convex order characterize zero-independence and max-functionality: On the one hand, \(Y\) and \(\XX\) are independent if and only if, for all \(v\in (0,1)\), \(P(Y\geq q_Y(v) \mid \XX)\) is a.s. constant and thus minimal in convex order.
+On the other hand, \(Y\) perfectly depends on \(\XX\) if and only if, for all \(v\in (0,1)\), \(P(Y\geq q_Y(v) \mid \XX)\) attains a.s.~values in \(\{0,1\}\) and thus is maximal in convex order within the class of \([0,1]\)-valued random variables with mean \(P(Y\geq q_Y(v))\).
+More generally, the conditional convex order allows a simple interpretation: Little/Large variability of the conditional probabilities \(P(Y\geq q_Y(v) \mid \XX)\) in convex order indicates low/strong dependence of \(Y\) on \(\XX\)---with the extreme cases of independence and perfect dependence discussed before.